Iowa: U.S. settlement and statehood, 1832–1860

 The first American settlers officially moved to Iowa in June 1833.
-Primarily, they were families from Ohio, Pennsylvania, New York, Indiana, Kentucky, and Virginia who settled along the western banks of the Mississippi River, founding the modern day cities of Dubuque and Bellevue.
+Primarily, they were families from Ohio, Pennsylvania, New York, Indiana, Kentucky, and Virginia who settled along the western banks of the Mississippi River, founding the modern day cities of Dubuque and Bellevue near the site of Julien Dubuque's 1785–1810 lead mining operation.
 On July 4, 1838, the U.S. Congress established the Territory of Iowa.
 President Martin Van Buren appointed Robert Lucas governor of the territory, which at the time had 22 counties and a population of 23,242.

-Almost immediately after achieving territorial status, a clamor arose for statehood.
-On December 28, 1846, Iowa became the 29th state in the Union when President James K. Polk signed Iowa's admission bill into law.
-Once admitted to the Union, the state's boundary issues resolved, and most of its land purchased from Natives, Iowa set its direction to development and organized campaigns for settlers and investors, boasting the young frontier state's rich farmlands, fine citizens, free and open society, and good government.
+Almost immediately after Iowa achieved territorial status, a clamor arose for statehood.
+On December 28, 1846, Iowa became the 29th state in the Union when President James K. Polk signed its admission bill into law.
+Once admitted to the Union, with the state's boundary issues resolved and most of its land purchased from Natives, Iowa set its direction to development and organized campaigns for settlers and investors, boasting the young frontier state's rich farmlands, fine citizens, free and open society, and good government.

 Iowa has a long tradition of state and county fairs.
 The first and second Iowa State Fairs were held in the more developed eastern part of the state at Fairfield.
 The first fair was held October 25–27, 1854, at a cost of around $323.
 Thereafter, the fair moved to locations closer to the center of the state and in 1886 found a permanent home in Des Moines.
-The State Fair has been held annually since then, except for a few exceptions: 1898 due to the Spanish–American War and the World's Fair being held in nearby Omaha, Nebraska; from 1942 to 1945, due to World War II, as the fairgrounds were being used as an army supply depot; and in 2020 due to the COVID-19 pandemic in the United States.
+The State Fair has been held annually since then, except for a few exceptions: 1898 due to the Spanish–American War and the World's Fair being held in nearby Omaha, Nebraska; from 1942 to 1945, due to World War II, as the fairgrounds were being used as an army supply depot; and in 2020 due to the COVID pandemic.